I am a Professor of Information Systems at Nova School of Business and Economics, Universidade Nova de Lisboa.

 Work in Progress

-Could Reward Uncertainty Encourage Social Referral?
-Evidence from Large-scale Field Experiments, with Andy Tao Li and Ting Li
+Could Reward Uncertainty Encourage Social Referrals?
+Evidence from a Large-scale Field Experiment, with Andy Tao Li and Ting Li

 Generative AI and Student Performance: Evidence from a Large-Scale Intervention in a Digital Business Course, with Dimitrios Tsekouras